LucasArts adventure games: Design philosophy

 According to LucasArts' game design philosophy, the player should be entertained, focusing on story and exploration, instead of being excessively punished for mistakes or frustrated by trial and error.
 Their adventure games would not contain dead ends nor player death, unlike the majority of early adventure games such as those of Sierra.

 In 1989, while designing the first Monkey Island game, Ron Gilbert wrote an article titled "Why Adventure Games Suck" outlining what he perceived to be design flaws in adventure games of the time.
-In writing the Maniac Mansion script, Gilbert purposely made some of the puzzle solutions irrelevant and humorous as an anti-thesis to early adventure games, which would become a trademark of Lucasarts' adventure games.
+In writing the Maniac Mansion script, Gilbert purposely made some of the puzzle solutions irreverent and humorous as an anti-thesis to early adventure games, which would become a trademark of Lucasarts' adventure games.
 Gilbert stated an example of a game taking place in Los Angeles where one needed a pencil but that pencil was located in New York: "It's kind of silly to think that there are no pencils in L.A., but in many adventure games, that is how the world seems to be.
 Using humor lets you turn a weakness into an advantage.
 You can use crazy ideas to solve puzzles, and when the situation makes no sense, people don't grumble about it".

 The first game to adopt the design philosophy was Loom.
 After designer Brian Moriarty learned that players tended to list as their favourite Infocom games those they had completed, he designed Loom so that it would be impossible to lose.
 After Loom the sole exception was Fate of Atlantis, as the designers felt that player death was necessary to create tension, which was required for an Indiana Jones story.